Infectious Diseases and Travel Medicine

 - Post-travel treatment of infections or diseases

-Members of the Division of Infectious Diseases are on the faculty of Columbia University College of Physicians and Surgeons and are on staff at St. Luke's and Roosevelt Hospitals’ Department of Medicine.
+Members of the Division of Infectious Diseases are on the faculty of Icahn School of Medicine at Mount Sinai and are on staff at Mount Sinai St. Luke's and Mount Sinai West's Department of Medicine.
 They are committed to participating in leading-edge research projects involving both institutions.
 For example, division members have participated in studies of new antiviral drugs for HIV and viral hepatitis.

 For information, an appointment or a consultation, you can contact us at the following practice site on Manhattan's Upper West Side: